The 30 Most Unexpected Sports Trades And Moves

 14. Roger Clemens: Red Sox – Yankees

 Roger Clemens spent the first 13 years of a remarkably successful career with the Boston Red Sox.
 Clemens was a monster in Boston, earning five All-Star selections in his time with the team (1984-96).
-Despite all his success with the BoSox, Clemens never secured a pennant with the team.
+Despite all his success with the BoSox, Clemens never secured a World Series title with the team, although he left what could have been the title-clinching Game 6 of the 1986 World Series with the lead.

 After two years in Toronto, Clemens made Red Sox fans sick with the decision to join the New York Yankees.
 Starting in 1999, Boston’s former ace was now making a living striking out its lineup – all while wearing the hated pinstripes.